 While the lemon layer is baking, you can make the cranberry layer.

 When the lemon crust is done baking, pour the cranberry topping on top and spread evenly with a spoon or knife.
-Then place the dish in the fridge and allow the cranberry layer to set (takes about 60 minutes).
+Then place the dish in the fridge and allow the cranberry layer to set (this takes about 60 minutes).

-You also have the option of adding a little coconut manna to the top of your bars (this is the white part that you see in the photos).
-If you would like to do that, melt 3 tablespoons of coconut manna in the microwave (heat on high for 20-30 seconds).
-Then simply drizzle the coconut manna on top of the cranberry layer when you remove the bars from the fridge.
+You have the option of adding a little coconut butter to the top of your bars (this is the white part that you see in the photos).
+If you would like to do that, melt 3 tablespoons of coconut butter in the microwave (heat on high for 20-30 seconds).
+Then simply drizzle the coconut butter on top of the cranberry layer when you remove the bars from the fridge.

 Next, cut the bars into desired sized pieces, then serve and enjoy!